glennblock/extensions/attachment.md

 ### Parts
 * The first part in the document will be a CollectionJson template.
+* All _attachment_ fields in the data element must have a value set to the name in the content-disposition header of the corresponding part.
 * The document part must have a _name_ of "template" in it's content-disposition header
 * All additional parts will be attachments.
 * Each attachment may have a "name" as part of the content-disposition header which matches the name in the template.